dilmaheu/docs/src/content/docs/tutorials/how-to-debug-a-build-issue.md

 If you don't see any object like this after the mentioned error, then it's probably an issue with the code or a temporary issue.
 Try retrying the workflow to see if it fixes the issue.
 Otherwise, it's best to ask the devs.

-### 5.2. `Perfect Ceylon Tea (en) is missing 'size'`
+### 5.2. `Perfect Ceylon Tea is missing 'size'`

-Here in this error message, **Perfect Ceylon Tea** is the name of the product and **en** is the locale code.
+Here in this error message, **Perfect Ceylon Tea** is the name of the product.
 The error message means that the **size** field of the product is missing.
 This error is thrown also if the **variant** field of the product is missing.
-To fix this issue, go to the product entry in the CMS in the respective locale, select the appropriate size or variant for the product and save the changes.
+To fix this issue, go to the product entry in the CMS, select the appropriate size or variant for the product and save the changes.

 ### 5.3. `VipsJpeg: Premature end of input file`